robertfischer3/fischer3_a2a_introduction/docs/non-technical/02_security/Security_for_Non_Technical_Personnel.md

 ### Threat 4: Privilege Escalation (Elevation of Privilege)

 #### What It Is
-An agent gains access to capabilities or data it shouldn't have, often by exploiting trust assumptions.
+An agent gains access to capabilities or data it shouldn't have, often by exploiting trust assumptions or vulnerabilities.

 #### Real-World Analogy
 A junior employee figures out how to gain access to executive-level systems and data, reading confidential strategic plans.